Strictly No Elephants is one of our favorite picture books to begin a discussion about inclusiveness with young readers. Check it out!

 Whether it’s the color of our hair, the color of our skin, the religion we practice, the cars we drive, the toys we play with, it’s a universal feeling.

-And it’s one that is uncomfortable and, often times, heartbreaking.
+It’s a feeling that is uncomfortable and, oftentimes, heartbreaking.

 Want to purchase Strictly No Elephants?
 Click here!

-DISCLOSURE: Happily Ever Elephants participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
-As an Amazon Associate, I earn a tiny percentage from qualifying purchases which helps me keep this blog alive!
+Happily Ever Elephants participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
+As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Lisa Mantchev’s tender book, Strictly No Elephants, with illustrations by Taeeyn Yoo, so beautifully conveys the feeling of heartbreak — and then the feeling of hope.
+Strictly No Elephants beautifully conveys the feeling of heartbreak — and then the feeling of hope.

-In the story, a little boy knows his pet elephant is different.
-Yet the two are trusted friends, going on walks every day, helping each other over the cracks of life, and staying true to one another always.
+In the story, a little boy loves his pet elephant.
+He knows his elephant is a bit unconventional.
+Nonetheless, the two are trusted friends, going on walks every day, helping each other over the cracks of life, and staying true to one another always.

 Hanging on the door is a crude sign that reads: Strictly No Elephants.

-Kids with angry faces stare out the window from inside the house, waiting for the boy and his elepbant to turn around and walk away.
+Kids with angry faces stare out the window from inside the house, waiting for the boy and his elephant to turn around and walk away.

 The two leave the home, dejected, and as they walk aimlessly, they discover another child who has also been turned away from the club with her pet skunk.